nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-0-0-to-3-0-5.md

 ### Other Noteworthy Items

-- Document creation and edit popups size can be changed using theme variables</br> [[NXP-26938](https://jira.nuxeo.com/browse/NXP-26938)]
+- Document creation and edit popups size can be changed using theme variables<br/> [[NXP-26938](https://jira.nuxeo.com/browse/NXP-26938)]
-- When doing a bulk download, a notification is displayed until the download starts</br> [[NXP-28478](https://jira.nuxeo.com/browse/NXP-28478)]
-- Workflow analytics are clearer by showing a label for buttons pressed instead of an id</br> [[NXP-28338](https://jira.nuxeo.com/browse/NXP-28338)]
+- A configuration property can change navigation URLs to use the document ID instead of their path<br/> [[WEBUI-14](https://jira.nuxeo.com/browse/WEBUI-14)]
-- Portrait dimensioned videos are better handled in conversions</br> [[NXP-28856](https://jira.nuxeo.com/browse/NXP-28856)]
+- Portrait dimensioned videos are better handled in conversions<br/> [[NXP-28856](https://jira.nuxeo.com/browse/NXP-28856)]
-- Document type name in the creation notification confirmation is translated</br> [[NXP-28533](https://jira.nuxeo.com/browse/NXP-28533)]
-- A default HTML page is shown when no preview is available in Web UI</br> [[NXP-27648](https://jira.nuxeo.com/browse/NXP-27648)]
-- When two people complete the same task, the second person is notified and taken to the document</br> [[NXP-27462](https://jira.nuxeo.com/browse/NXP-27462)]
+- When two people complete the same task, the second person is notified and taken to the document<br/> [[NXP-27462](https://jira.nuxeo.com/browse/NXP-27462)]
+- A UI component lets you switch between available repositories<br/> [[NXP-28999](https://jira.nuxeo.com/browse/NXP-28999)]

 ## Learn More